ddbj/jga-analysis/somatic-short-variant/README.md

 This workflow detects somatic short variants from the sequencing data of a tumor sample (optionally combined with the sequencing data of a matched normal sample).

-The calculation is performed according to the protocol proposed by [GATK Best Practice](https://gatk.broadinstitute.org/hc/en-us/articles/360035894731-Somatic-short-variant-discovery-SNVs-Indels-) and is composed of the following steps.
+The calculation is performed according to [the methods proposed in GATK Best Practices](https://gatk.broadinstitute.org/hc/en-us/articles/360035894731-Somatic-short-variant-discovery-SNVs-Indels-) and is composed of the following steps.

 * Mutect2 4.2.4.0
 * GetPileupSummaries 4.2.4.0